Skip to main content

 You can cover a vacant home on your existing policy by adding an endorsement or purchasing a stand-alone policy.
 Since the risk of a fire or break-in is greater than in a regular home, you can expect to pay more for this policy.

 Seasonal homes, like vacation properties, are subject to different rules than vacant and unoccupied properties.
-Your standard homeowners policy may cover a second home, but you should always check with your insurance professional to make sure your policy includes this coverage.
+Your standard homeowners policy may cover a second home, but you should always check with your insurance professional to make sure your policy includes this seasonal home insurance coverage.

 What is covered under vacant home insurance?